sfalcao/tip-notes/README.md

 ### list all notes which name contain a text

-Information within [] is optional an may be omitted if you want to search in all groups
+Information within [ ] is optional and if passed limits the search within that group

 ```bash
 tip -f [<group_name>] <text>